silverstripe/silverstripe-linkfield/docs/en/09_migrating/02_gorriecoe-migration.md

     ```

 ### Update your codebase

+You should review how you are using the original `Link` model and `LinkField`, but if you don't have any customisations, then replacing the old with the new might be quite simple.

 1. If you added any database columns to the `Link` class for sorting `has_many` relations, or any `has_one` relations for storing them, remove the extension or YAML configuration for that now.